Starting and managing

 This command has four parameters:

-3. We used ubuntu-16.04 as our image.
+to wait the container to be created. - We used ubuntu-16.04 as our image.

 When an image is created, it will automatically be in a running state.
-To view all of your instances (Docker containers, infrastructure containers, and VMs), run triton instance list.
+To view all of your instances (Docker containers, infrastructure containers, and VMs), run triton instance list

 SHORTID NAME IMG STATE FLAGS AGE